 - 6. UPDATING PERSONNEL MANUAL.
 Past updates or changes have included: to designate Christmas Eve and Good Friday as holidays for the City employees; to provide compensation to the employees during emergencies; revisions to provisions in the Manual concerning equal employment opportunity, educational assistance program, Americans with Disabilities Act coordinators, records, interpretations and conflicts of interest.
-At the Commission's September 14th meeting, the City Clerk will present several more updates. - 7.
+Ms. Beverly Raddatz, the City Clerk, will propose more updates to the Manual at future Commission meetings. - 7.
 NEW REVENUE SOURCES: NON-AD VALOREM ASSESSMENT FOR COLLECTION OF HOUSEHOLD WASTE, RECYCLING AND YARD TRASH.
 For several years, the City has levied a yearly assessment of \$74 per residence that is on the property tax bill residents receive each November.
 The \$74 pays the costs to disposal of household wastes, etc. The proposed additional assessment will pay the costs to collect the wastes.
 The Commission at its June 17th meeting discussed the proposal and asked for more information.
 At its August 5th meeting, the City Commission postponed the topic to the September 9th meeting.
 By majority vote it authorized the City Manager to do the next step in the process, which is to contact the Tax Collector for the date or dates when the public hearing must be held on a resolution to adopt the assessment.
 At its October 7th meeting, the Commission approved continuing the steps to implement the non-ad valorem assessment in 2020 and agreed to continue the discussion to its November 4th meeting of changes to the commercial solid waste service fees.
 The Commission had length discussion at that meeting as well as the continuation meeting on November 6th without any decisions being reached.
 At its December 3rd continuation meeting, the Commission by a 3-2 vote approved a resolution to inform the Tax Collector of the City's intent to levy the non-ad valorem assessment for the collection of solid waste later in 2020.
 The signed resolution was sent to the Tax Collector, the Property Appraiser, and the Florida Department of Revenue.

-At its May 4th meeting, the Commission set the ranges for various categories of solid waste for the non-ad valorem assessment for residential property in the City and scheduled a public hearing on the ranges for Monday, June 15th.
+At its May 4th meeting, the Commission set the ranges for various categories of solid waste for the nonad valorem assessment for residential property in the City and scheduled a public hearing on the ranges for Monday, June 15th.
 However, because the Tax Collectors said specific fees as well as ranges have to be advertised, the Commission at its June 1st meeting agreed to have the public hearing on Tuesday, July 7th, with the following proposed fees: \$87 for the collection of solid waste, \$67 for disposal, and \$24 for recycling.
 At the July 7th meeting, the Commission approved the ranges for the collection and disposal of solid waste and recyclables, and set the rates for Fiscal Year 2021, which will begin on October 1, 2020.

-At its August 3rd meeting, the Commission will be asked to approve the interlocal agreement with the St. Johns County Tax Collector for the collection of the non-ad valorem assessment.
+At its August 3rd meeting, the Commission approved the interlocal agreement with the St. Johns County Tax Collector for the collection of the non-ad valorem assessment.
+This topic will no longer be included in this Report.